seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 ### `TestDataUtilitesCumulativePercentages`
 Originally, this test class had a mutation score of 78.62%, after improving the test class, a new mutation score of 95.34% was attained.
 This was done by updating`testSequentialList` and `DataUtilities` itself to align with the documentation.
 The few surviving mutations are either replacements of '<' to '!=' in a array loop or a post increment/decrement of a local variable on a return line.
 Both of these mutations within the context of the implmentation do not produce any failures, thus the mutations live.

+### `CreateNumberArray2D`
+Before adding new test cases, the mutation score for this class was 80%.
+One of the two mutants that survived was changing the for loop increment to no increment, creating an infinite loop.
+This mutant timed out but was never killed by any test case.
+Thus, a test case was designed that aimed to timeout after a small time (100 ms) to ensure that an infinite loop was caught and the test case would fail.
+This would kill this mutant.
+Therefore, this test case was added:

+`increaseCreateNumberArray2DTwo()`:  test to increase createnumberarray2d mutation score.
+Specifically to kill the mutant where the for loop in createnumberarray2d is mutated to an infinite loop.
+To kill this mutant, the test was designed to quickly timeout and throw a timeout exception when the for loop goes beyond 100 ms, thus killing the infinite loop mutant.
+@throws InterruptedException when timeout occurs.

+After this added test case, the mutation score was increased from **80% to 90%**.
+The remaining 10% is from the removal of the ParamChecks.NullNotPermitted() mutation, which was unable to be killed with any additional test cases.

 ## Range test classes